Valley of Flowers Trek

 The total trekking days are 4 where you trek from Govind Ghat to Ghangria and setup base there.
 Trek to Valley of Flowers and return to Ghangria second day and trek to Hemkund saheb and return to Ghangria on the third day.
 The nearest Railway Stations with regular trains are either Dehradun or Haridwar both of which are about 300 km from Govind ghat.
 During the trek you will reach a maximum altitude of about 4,300 mt.

-All in all a six day trek from Haridwar to Haridwar.
+All in all a six day trek from Dehradun to Dehradun.

 - Govind Ghat is the starting point of the trek to both Hemkund Sahib and Valley of Flowers.
 We follow the Pushpawati River which originates from Valley of Flowers.
 The trek is mostly a gradual ascent along a well maintained trail to Ghangaria and in season you will encounter plenty of trekkers headed towards Valley of Flowers and pilgrims headed towards Hemkund Sahib.
 Ghangria is a well populated stopover.
 On arrival check into a rest house in Ghangaria.

-- Day 3 / Trek to Valley Of Flowers, back to Ghangria (5 kms one side/4-5 hrs going and coming back)
+- Day 3 / Trek to Valley of Flowers, back to Ghangaria (5 kms one side/4-5 hrs going and coming back)

 - Trek to Valley Of Flowers (3858 m) from Ghangaria.
 Gradient is moderate and the landscape soothing to the eye.
 It will take about a couple of hours to reach the valley.
 The valley is a beautiful sight with and you will see carpets of flowers there.
 Over 300 varieties of Flowers including Geranium, Marigold, Braham kamal, Rhododendrons etc. Most of the flowers have medicinal values too.
 The valley is 10 kms long, 2 kms wide, and the trek is mostly gradual.
 The Pushpawati River originates from there.
 Spend the day in the valley and return to rest house in Ghangria by evening.